Connecting RSC catalogues to the INSPIRE geoportal

 Resources available for discovery: 169, Expected Resource Count: 169, Actual Resource Count : 169

-#3 Updated by Joni Kaitaranta over 1 year ago
+#3 Updated by Joni Kaitaranta about 2 years ago

 Thanks for the summary.
 Nice to see it went well in terms of dataset metadata.